-Charging by the hour or the day incentivises quick copywriting to keep costs down and that is most certainly not where the magic happens.
+Charging by the hour or the day incentivises quick and dirty copywriting to keep costs low, and that is most certainly not where the magic happens.
 So let’s not even bother talking about how long it takes me to do stuff and instead talk about how great the final product will be.

 Sometimes, I don’t know exactly how long a project will take